AddyRdz/python-containers/README.md

 ## 💪 Lists & Dictionary - Practice Exercise (10 mins)

-1. Define a list named `scores` that contains at least two dictionaries.
-2. Each dictionary should have the following shape:
+1. Define a list named `scores` that contains a dictionary with the following shape:

 	```python
 	{